Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 </Tabs>

-## Migrating the application from Heroku to Qovery
+## Migrating the application from Heroku to AWS

 <Steps headingDepth={3}>
 <ol>